 The Intellectual Property Office of Singapore (IPOS) is responsible for the legislation and registration of IP in Singapore.
 Applications for patents, trade marks and designs can be made via the IPOS website, or manually submitted.
 Plant varieties protection applications can only be filed manually.

 An address for service in Singapore and a local agent or attorney is generally required when seeking IP registration.

-- Like Australia, Singapore employs a “first to use” rule for obtaining trade mark rights, meaning that the first person to use a mark in Singapore will generally have superior rights to a person who files a trade mark application at a later date.
+- Like Australia, Singapore employs a “first to use” rule for obtaining trade mark rights.
+This means that the first person to use a mark in Singapore will generally have superior rights to a person who files a trade mark application later.

 - Unregistered trade marks may in some cases be protected under common law in Singapore.
 However, a registered trade mark provides statutory protection which offers significant advantages in trade mark disputes.

 - While the official language is English, there are a number of other languages that are used.
-Applicants using word elements in their trade marks may need to consider protecting translations and transliterations.
+Applicants using word elements in their trade marks may need to consider protecting in relevant characters, as well as translations and transliterations.

 - Trade mark registrations may be removed if they are not used over a period of five or more consecutive years after registration.